openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/ansible_config_download.rst

    deleted from ``~/.ssh/authorized_keys`` on each overcloud node, and the temporary keypair is then deleted from the undercloud.

-With these steps, the deployer-specified ssh key which is used for the inital connection is never sent or stored by any API service.
+With these steps, the deployer-specified ssh key which is used for the initial connection is never sent or stored by any API service.

 To override the deployer specified ssh private key and user, there are cli args